58th Grand Bell Awards

 The 58th Grand Bell Awards (Korean: 제58회 대종상 영화제; RR: Daejongsang Yeonghwajae), also known as Daejong International Film Awards, is determined and presented annually by The Motion Pictures Association of Korea for excellence in film in South Korea.
 The Grand Bell Awards were first presented in 1962 and have gained prestige as the Korean equivalent of the American Academy Awards.
-The 58th Daejong International Film Festival originally scheduled to be held in mid-June, but it was postponed for December 2022.
+The 58th Daejong International Film Festival was originally scheduled to be held in mid-June, but was postponed for December 2022.
 The ceremony was held at the New Millennium Hall, Konkuk University in Seoul on December 9, 2022.
 Hosted by Kim Tae-hoon and Kang Na-yeon, it was aired live on ENA, YouTube and Twitter.